metauni/metauni.github.io/index.md

 2. Enter the Rising Sea [Discord channel](https://discord.gg/9yBaAxPSK8).
 3. Register your Roblox username with `!register <username>`.
 4. Manually enter any Discord voice channel (e.g. General).
-5. Enter the Rising Sea node of metauni by clicking on the green "Play" button [here](https://www.roblox.com/games/6224932973/The-Rising-Sea).
+5. Enter the [Rising Sea node](https://www.roblox.com/games/6224932973/The-Rising-Sea) of metauni by clicking on "Play".

 Some notes on in-game controls and features: